cnrancher/docs/content/rancher/v2.x/en/installation/air-gap-single-node/install-rancher/_index.md

 >- Configure custom CA root certificate to access your services?
 See [Custom CA root certificate]({{< baseurl >}}/rancher/v2.x/en/admin-settings/custom-ca-root-certificate/).
 >- Record all transactions with the Rancher API?
 See [API Auditing]({{< baseurl >}}/rancher/v2.x/en/installation/single-node/#api-audit-log).

 Choose from the following options:

 {{% accordion id="option-a" label="Option A-Default Self-Signed Certificate" %}}

 If you are installing Rancher in a development or testing environment where identity verification isn't a concern, install Rancher using the self-signed certificate that it generates.
 This installation option omits the hassle of generating a certificate yourself.

 Log into your Linux host, and then run the installation command below.
 Replace `<REGISTRY.YOURDOMAIN.COM:PORT>` with your private registry URL and port.
 Replace `<RANCHER_VERSION_TAG>` with release tag of the [Rancher version]({{< baseurl >}}/rancher/v2.x/en/installation/server-tags/) that you want to install.

-If your private registry doesn't require credentials, you can set it as default when starting the rancher/rancher container by using the environment variable `CATTLE_SYSTEM_DEFAULT_REGISTRY`.

     docker run -d --restart=unless-stopped \
     -p 80:80 -p 443:443 \